stephenajulu/julzinsight.co/content/_index.md

             url: /services/open-source-solutions
             style: button
         content: We streamline open-source software for clients.
 We handle hosting, customization, and ongoing management.
 Our experts tailor the software to fit unique needs, ensuring security, compliance, and optimal performance.
-          - Private Cloud and Office Suite
-          - Streamlined Document Workflow
-          - Electronic Document Management and Going Paperless
-          - Automated Accounting and Human Resources
-          - Threat Detection, and Security Monitoring
-          - and more
       - title: Tech Solutions
         image: images/service-3.svg
         actions: